Manage Ground Control Points

 Import Field Acquisition Control Point

-Main operation steps are as follows:
+Main operational steps are as follows:

 2. Set the following parameters in the dialog box: